Santa Ana Wildlife Refuge

 The leaders of the Republic of Rio Grande traveled to San Antonio, Houston, and Austin seeking support as they fought against Mexican Centralists at Morales and Saltillo in Coahuila to Ciudad Victoria in Tamaulipas.
 Early in November, 1840, Antonio Canales, one of the major leaders of the Republic of the Rio Grande, capitulated to Centralists at Camargo, Mexico.
 The dream of the Republic of the Rio Grande died, just 10 short months after its inception.

 La Lomita and the mystery of Father Keralum, “the Martyr of Hidalgo County”

-141 years ago in November 1872 Father Pierre Yves Kéralum (1817–1872?) of the Oblates of Mary Immaculate rode out on his horse to complete his circuit of ranches to perform religious services.
-In 1872, people and ranches were far between, and towns and churches even more distant.
+One hundred forty-one years ago, in November 1872, Father Pierre Yves Kéralum (1817–1872?) of the Oblates of Mary Immaculate rode out on his horse to complete his circuit of ranches to perform religious services.
+In 1872, people and ranches were far between, and towns and churches were even more distant.
 Priests rode the circuit a few times a year in order to provide services to those ranches where there were otherwise few options for baptisms, marriages, catechisms, and sermons.
 Father Kéralum made it to his first destination, the Tampacuas Ranch north of Mercedes, but never arrived at Las Piedras Ranch which was only 18 miles distant.
 Despite intensive searches at the time Father Kéralum was not found until 10 years later in November 1882 when his bones were found in the brush lying next to his Holy Chalice, his watch, and his golden cross.